Work and benefits

 Moving into or out of work?

-- If you’re returning to work after a period of unemployment you may need to tell more than one government department of the change.
+- If you’re returning to work after a period of unemployment or sickness you may need to tell the DWP of the change.
 To be sure everything goes correctly it pays to always inform anyone who pays you benefit of any changes in your circumstances

 - If you’re leaving work you may be entitled to claim benefits straight away.
-See the section on ‘How to claim benefit’ - above.
+See the section on ‘How to claim benefits’ above

 Are you retiring?